 - Roughly mix in zucchini.
 Keep mixing until the batter is moist like a conventional browny.
 This usually means some aggressive mixing to force the moisture out of the zucchini and into the brownie mix.

 - Fold in chocolate chips and ½ cup walnuts.

 - Grease an 8×8″ inch pan.

-- Pour and spread brownie mixture in the pan.
+- Pour and spread the brownie mixture in the pan.

-- Sprinkle remaining ¼ cup of walnuts on top of brownies.
+- Sprinkle the remaining ¼ cup of walnuts on top of the brownies.

 - Bake brownies for 30 minutes.
 Make sure the brownies are fully cooked by inserting a toothpick and seeing if it comes out clean.

-- Allow the brownies to cool and then enjoy with friends.
+- Allow the brownies to cool and then enjoy them with friends.

 There you go!
 I love these brownies the old school way: with a glass of milk.
 Though, Chris likes a most adult pairing: a rich red wine.
 However you like your brownies, these will be a success for all ages.
 Feel free to blend in your own favorite toppings to make your own brownie.